jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 conference than their peers.
 No one goes to the same subset of talks.
 Multitrack conferences also produce <span style="cursor:help;" title="fear of missing out">FOMO</span> -; what if the talk you're watching isn't the absolute best talk in this slot?
-Though no fault of the speaker I have tuned out or even ducked out of talks part way through instead of giving the talk my full attention.
+Through no fault of the speaker I have tuned out or even ducked out of talks part way through instead of giving the talk my full attention.
 I get way more out of talks when I pay attention to them, and single track conferences help me pay attention.